prabhuramachandran/automan-scipy2024/README.md

     - Using git clone:
 		`git clone https://github.com/pypr/automan.git`
     - Use the link below to download the package and unzip the files: [here](https://github.com/pypr/automan/archive/refs/heads/master.zip)
-* Change directory to automan using `cd automan`.
-For windows, use `Command Prompt` or `Conda Prompt` and find the downloaded directory.
+* Change directory using `cd automan`.
+For windows, use `Command Prompt` or `Conda Prompt` and find the downloaded files.
-* Install using `python install setup.py`
+* Install automan using `python install setup.py`
 * We will require some packages to draw plots and to make demo calculations.
 Install them using `pip install matplotlib numpy scipy sympy`

+## Testing the installation

+* In order to test the setup do `pip install pytest`
+* run `pytest --pyargs automan.tests.test_jobs automan.tests.test_utils automan.tests.test_automation`